dtscienc/proje/README.md

 page doesn't load → make sure you ran npm install and the server started without errors.

 model errors / rate limits → groq's free tier has rate limits. wait a moment and try again.

+Example questions:

+Examples:

+Easy — Write a function that merges two sorted arrays into a single sorted array Medium — Write a rate limiter class that allows N requests per second and queues the rest Hard — Bug: my binary search function returns the wrong index when there are duplicate values in the array